dev-diaries/web/_posts/2019-04-14-terminal-history-auto-suggestions-as-you-type.markdown

 This leverages a few excellent libraries which are very useful just by themselves.
 <a href="https://github.com/zsh-users/zsh-autosuggestions" target="_blank">zsh-autosuggestions</a>
 provide us with "Fish like autosuggestions for zsh" based on the command history.
-It provides a <a href="https://github.com/zsh-users/zsh-autosuggestions#suggestion-strategy" target="_blank">
+It accepts a <a href="https://github.com/zsh-users/zsh-autosuggestions#suggestion-strategy" target="_blank">
-suggestion strategy</a> that you can provide to guide it how to exactly suggest what to autocomplete with.
+suggestion strategy</a> that you can specify to guide it how to exactly suggest what to autocomplete with.
 What we're doing is overriding the strategy and providing our own custom strategy.